Setting up a record-keeping system

 Create a backup

-Your records are crucial to your business.
-Being able to access them easily can save you frustration, time, and money.
 Whatever record system works for you, plan to regularly maintain or backup your important information.
-For example, if you keep two sets in separate locations, you could also print paper backups of whatever digital records you have.
-Or if your financials are in QuickBooks or you are using a CCMS, we recommend printing out key information at least once a quarter, if not more often.
-While it may seem like a waste of paper, it’s important to have these records accessible and up to date.
-If there was a problem with your computer or the cloud system, this would ensure you still have the data you need to perform your business activities.
-Again, these systems do not have to be complicated, but they are necessary.
+For example, if you keep two sets in separate locations, you could also print paper backups of the digital records you have.
+Or if your financials are in QuickBooks or you are using a CCMS, we print out key information at least once a quarter, if not more often.
+It may seem like a waste of paper, but it’s important to have these records accessible and up to date.
+If there's a problem with your computer or the cloud system, this would ensure you have the data you need to perform your business activities.
+These systems do not have to be complicated, but they are necessary.

 How to get started

-Using the information in this guide, write down the records you want to keep, how long you will plan to maintain them, and how often you want to update them.
-Creating a simple log can help you organize your record-keeping system as you get started:
+Write down the records you want to keep, how long you'll maintain them, and how often you want to update them.
+Create a simple log to help you organize your record-keeping system as you get started like the one below:

 | Document | Retention Period | Update Frequency | Storage 1 | Storage 2 | Last Updated | Folder Name |